nathan-mccraw/Calculator-api/README.md

 ![CalcUI](https://user-images.githubusercontent.com/84479635/142713640-de27f9f5-dd26-44a4-9f0c-0a725b433db7.JPG)

 The home page is a calculator app with key press and mouse click functionality.
 The operators are served from the backend and dynamically appended to the calculator.
-All calculations are completed through a posts request and calculated on the backend (design requirement for this coding challenge).
-When the expression is submitted for calculation, the user ID is attached to the expression, and the calculation is stored in a SQL server DB (production app is using Azure SQL DB); the post requet response includes the answer to the calculation.
+All calculations are completed through a post request and calculated on the backend (design requirement for this coding challenge).
+When the expression is submitted for evaulation, the user ID is attached to the expression, and the calculation is stored in a SQL server DB (production app is using Azure SQL DB); the post requet response includes the answer to the calculation.
 The user is selected using a drop down list on the right side of the navbar.

 ![AddUser](https://user-images.githubusercontent.com/84479635/142713828-e9746653-414a-4c0b-aa27-d6d76f31a974.JPG)